dmyil/dmyil/README.md

 - 👋 Hi, I’m Deepika Myilsamy.
 - 👀 I’m interested in full-time roles in Data Science and Analytics and can start Immediately!
-- 🌱 I’m currently doing my Masters in Analytics at USF.
+- 🌱 I have a Masters degree in Analytics from USF.
 - 💞️ I’m looking to collaborate on Data Science projects.
-- 📫 How to reach me d.myilsamy6@gmail.com
+- 📫 How to reach me dmyilsamy.6@gmail.com

 <!---
 dmyil/dmyil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.